-- By about 6 months of age, infants are physiologically and developmentally ready for new foods and textures with the goal of eating a variety of foods from all food groups at one year of age.
-1,2 - Early introduction of solid foods (prior to 6 months of age) decreases the duration of exclusive breastfeeding.1 - Early introduction of solid foods (including adding infant cereals or other pureed foods to bottles containing formula or milk), may pose more risks than benefits, including the potential for under-nutrition (associated with decreased milk consumption), over-nutrition (due to increased caloric density), and diarrheal diseases (due to exposure to pathogens present in foods).
-Moreover, the effects of early introduction of rice protein into an infant's diet are not known.
-Preliminary data also suggests that early introduction of complementary food during infancy increases the odds of developing picky eating behaviours and obesity in preschool-aged children (the latter observation reported in formula-fed infants only).
-ILevel C Evidence] - After 6 months of age, delay in introducing solids increases the risk of iron deficiency. - Late food introduction has also been associated with growth faltering, micronutrient deficiencies and diminished motor skills.2
+- By about 6 months of age, infants are physiologically and developmentally ready for new foods and textures with the goal of eating a variety of foods, including vegetables and fruit, whole grains and protein foods at one year of age. - Early introduction of solid foods (prior to 6 months of age) decreases the duration of exclusive breastfeeding. - Early introduction of solid foods (including adding infant cereals or other pureed foods to bottles containing formula or milk), may pose more risks than benefits, including the potential for under-nutrition (associated with decreased milk consumption), over-nutrition (due to increased caloric density), and diarrheal diseases (due to exposure to pathogens present in foods).
+1,3 Moreover, the effects of early introduction of rice protein into an infant's diet are not known.
+1 Preliminary data also suggests that early introduction of complementary food during infancy increases the odds of developing picky eating behaviours and obesity in preschool-aged children (the latter observation reported in formula-fed infants only).
+4,5 [Level C Evidence] - After 6 months of age, delay in introducing solids increases the risk of iron deficiency.
+1 - Late food introduction has also been associated with growth faltering, micronutrient deficiencies and diminished motor skills.